 (1) In order to mitigate the risk in relation to extreme events in buildings and civil engineering structures, one or more of the following measures should be considered:

-structural measures, where the structure and the structural members have been designed to have reserves of strength or alternative load paths in the case of local failures
+— structural measures, where the structure and the structural members have been designed to have reserves of strength or alternative load paths in the case of local failures;

-non-structural measures, which include reduction of:
+— non-structural measures, which include reduction of:

-the probability of the event occurring;
+— the probability of the event occurring;

-the action intensity; or
+— the action intensity; or

-the consequences of failure.
+— the consequences of failure.

 (2) The probabilities and effects of all accidental and extreme actions (e.g. actions due to impact, explosion, fire, earthquake, extreme climatic actions) should to be considered for a suitable set of possible hazard scenarios.
 The consequences should then be estimated in terms of the number of casualties and economic losses.
 Detailed information is presented in B.9.2 and B.9.3.